status-im/nimbus-eth1/nimbus/sync/beacon/README.md

 where *T* is the number of the last imported and executed block.
 Coincidentally, *T* also refers to the global state of the ledger database.

-The headers corresponding to the half open interval `(T,B]` can be completed by fetching block bodies and then imported/executed.
+The headers corresponding to the half open interval `(T,C]` can be completed by fetching block bodies and then imported/executed.

 Running the sync process for *MainNet*